To the surprise of no one, New England Patriots offensive coordinator Josh McDaniels is a popular suggestion to replace Freddie Kitchens in Cleveland.

 Then there is the fact that Josh McDaniels bailed on the Indianapolis Colts.
 At that moment, McDaniels should be taken off of any prospective coaching list.
 McDaniels left the Colts out to dry and luckily they were actually able to find a replacement in Frank Reich.
 Reich may have surpassed what Indy thought they were getting with McDaniels.

 Cleveland will have a plethora of options available to them if they part ways with Freddie Kitchens after one season.
-Josh McDaniels should not be one of them.
+Cleveland should be careful when it comes to Josh McDaniels.